Last Updated on July 20, 2021 by Grow with Bovees

 Annual ryegrass is one of the best to overseed with and a top choice for a green lawn all-year-round.
 It’s particularly popular with other warm-season options since it’s best used in cooler temperatures.

-Annual ryegrass holds one over perennial ryegrass since it lives longer, saving you a bit of your hard-earned cash.
-But, if your lawn is prone to diseases, perennial ryegrass is more stubborn.
+Annual ryegrass holds one over the perennial type, since it lives longer, saving you a bit of your hard-earned cash.
+But, if your lawn is prone to diseases, perennial is more stubborn.

 - Great for full-year green grass.